Brigatinib (By mouth)

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
-Birth control pills may not work as well to prevent pregnancy when used with this medicine.
-Women should use another form of birth control (including condoms or spermicide) along with your pills during treatment and for at least 4 months after the last dose.
-Men should use effective birth control during treatment and for at least 3 months after the last dose.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
+Use an effective form of birth control during treatment with this medicine and for at least 4 months after the last dose.
+Male patients with female partners should use an effective form of birth control during treatment and for at least 3 months after the last dose.

 - Do not breastfeed while you are using this medicine and for at least 1 week after your last dose.

 - Tell your doctor if you have kidney disease, liver disease, heart disease, lung or breathing problems, diabetes, or high blood pressure.